gondkar-saish/gondkar-saish/README.md

 ### Java Backend Developer | Computer Engineering Student | IoT & ESP32 Explorer

-I'm a Computer Engineering student passionate about building backend systems using Java, Spring Boot, REST APIs, and SQL databases.
+I'm a Computer Engineering student passionate about integrating computer hardwares with backend systems.

-Alongside backend development, I'm exploring IoT and embedded systems using ESP32.
+Currently I'm exploring IoT and embedded systems using ESP32.
 My goal is to bridge software and hardware by building systems where devices communicate with scalable backend services.

 ---